This article outlines our process for PPC management.

 Crafting strong ad copy on Google Ads is something we take very seriously.
 It’s important to think about the experience you want your searcher to have after they’ve actually typed out their physical search.

 There is no-one-size-fits-all approach to ad copy, but it’s best to mirror ad copy to the keywords being targeted in their respective ad group.
-If we stay with the home inspection company example, ads may look like this:
+If we stay with the moving company example, ads may look like this:

 An ad that directly answers what the searcher is looking for will help increase CTR, raise your quality score and of course, drive more conversions.